BongoHive/how-to-instructions/README.md

 # How about deadlines?

-You need to submit your assignment before the deadline andy submition after the deadline will not be considered
+You need to submit your assignment before the deadline, any submition after the deadline will not be considered

 # When am done what is next?

-Ypou will be guided on the next phase of this internship program once you are done
+You will be guided on the next phase of this internship program once you are done

 # prerequisites